Bayway/JumperSumo/README.md

 - sending Twitter messages to a specific account
 - using a simple web interface (*included under* **utility** *dir*)
 - with an uploaded file with a specific sequence of commands
+- reading and executing the commands, through the use of the **OpenCV** library, of qrcode classified by the camera

 ## Instructions